NPCai/Squadie/README.md

 A library for generating OpenIE tuples from QA pairs (e.g. the SQuAD dataset).
 It makes use of Spacy's dependency parser and many handcrafted algorithms to create 3-tuples (subject, relation, object tuples).

-## Usage
+## Example Usage
-From the /src directory...
+From the /src directory:
 ```python
 import vis
 import spacy